beatrizsmerino/interview-technical-aptitude-test/companies/akkodis/README.md

 1. Run the `npm install` command to install the project dependencies:

-- packages `prettier` and `eslint`: code formatter and linter
+- `prettier` and `eslint` packages: formatter and linter code.
-- package `jest`: run the test to check the code -`jsdoc`package: generates code documentation
+- `jest` package: create test to check the code.
+- `jsdoc` package: generates code documentation.

 2. Use the next commands of npm